 - Collaboration with BEAM and other career services to connect humanities students with paid internship and job opportunities.

-- Pitching and Publishing for Undergraduates, a one-unit winter-quarter workshop on freelance humanities writing, taught by PHI Associate Director Laura Goode.
+- Pitching and Publishing for Undergraduates, a one-unit winter-quarter course on freelance humanities writing, taught by PHI Associate Director Laura Goode.

 - What Is A Public Intellectual Today? is the flagship event series of the Public Humanities Initiative.
 Three times per academic year, WAPIT hosts public interviews with acclaimed intellectuals within and beyond Stanford who represent a variety of career stages and areas of humanistic focus.
 These events explore the writing process, make acclaimed authors available for questions and dialogue, and provide accessible insights to help all writers improve our craft.